NethServer/docs/administrator-manual/en/suricata.rst

   exploits.
 Generally if you're looking for a windows exploit, Veritas, etc, they'll be here.
   Things like SQL injection and the like, whie they are exploits, have their own category.

+Files
+  Example rules for using the file handling and extraction functionality in Suricata.

 FTP
   Rules for attacks, exploits, and vulnerabilities regarding FTP.
 Also includes basic none malicious FTP activity for logging purposes, such as login, etc.